AntirWiki/Antir/content/Taluvhas/Taluvhas.md

 # Locations
 [[Manaius]], the arid steppe to the northeast, populated by the nomadic Manaiuud and their famed horses.

+%%
+# Government
+The entire continent is ruled by the [[Autumn King]].

+Each country is overseen by an imperial governor, all of whom are archfae of the Autumn Court.
+Some of these fae have a nature suited to their post, while others are very ill-fitted to their role.

+# Environment
-%%Near-permanent autumn because of the King - every other season happening over the course of the three weeks surrounding spring equinox
+Near-permanent autumn because of the King - every other season happening over the course of the three weeks surrounding spring equinox

-Noble court of entirely fae

 Bug people